-Well, with the start of a new year there is a tendency to want to make changes in your living space.
+It’s natural to want to make changes in your living space.
 We’d all like to just buy new since we tire of what we have and think something new will give us a new spark!
 Yes, I agree, but I believe if you repurpose then you will be happier on even more levels.
 It will be ‘new’ to you and you can feel good about diminishing waste!
 The answer: just paint everything WHITE!

 There was a time when ‘black’ was the colour to paint everything.
 (Or if you are old enough; hunter green, but I don’t want to go there…) Now, I just love love love the serenity of WHITE.
 Since my days are full of colour and busy design I love the relaxing nature of white, like wearing a white blouse or t-shirt.

 This tutorial is a whopper, as I have painted so many things white and hope to provide my tricks and tips.
-I don’t believe there is one answer for all problems… follow along
+I don’t believe there is one answer for all problems… please follow along

 I use acrylic or latex paint.
 To decide which paint depends on the object and how much there is to paint.
 It is also sometimes about what I have on hand.

 For small objects like furniture and frames I love Acrylic Enamel (gloss is great for some sheen) or other indoor/outdoor acrylic enamel.
 The outdoor quality means it has even more staying power against the elements.
 Over the decades I have painted a lot of things and have never really had a huge fail from the brand of paint.
 Usually the problem is not the paint but the preparation for painting that matters.

 To source Calcium Carbonate you can find it at the drug store as a supplement but I prefer buying it at the wine-making supply stores as it is in powder form and I can order as much as I like.
-Calcium carbonate is used in the deacidification of wine.
+Calcium carbonate is used in the de-acidification of wine.
 You can also find it at the pigment/paint supply stores, however there usually is a wine-making place in each city.

-And yes, there are many whites out there, another decision to make.
+And yes, there are many whites out there, another decision that has to be made.
 (Benjamin Moore; Simply White is nice) Pure white can seem somewhat ‘cold’.
-I don’t use an exact recipe as the consistency of paints varies.
+I don’t use an exact proportion or recipe as the consistency of paints varies.
 When I want a ‘fast’ coverage I use as much as 1 part calcium carbonate to 2 parts paint.
 The hardest part is getting it mixed in without any lumps.
 I use a brush to mix as it acts somewhat like a whisk.
 If you have a large amount you could use a paint mixer.
 It will be quite thick as I usually don’t water it down.
 Water equals thinning which means less coverage which means more coats… If needed I will add water if it will not spread with a brush.

 Paint everything White:

-Since the acrylic enamel was a gloss the finish was not completely flat.
+Since the acrylic enamel was a gloss the finish this finish was not completely flat.
 I don’t like the shabby-chic/flat look but wanted a bit of sheen so I gave it a quick thin top coat of just the gloss paint.
 This will also give it a bit of a more ‘washable’ skin against elements.
-I can always tell a lot from cleanup time.
-I can see how well it sticks when it’s super hard to get off my hands and the brush.
+Semi-gloss or eggshell finishes will also enhance the details more than flat.

 When taking on larger scale furniture you may want to prep the surface more.
 If the piece has a glossy finish you should give it a scuff sanding (fine grit followed by good cleaning).
 I hate dust so I like to use Liquid Sandpaper as well!
 Calcium carbonate is mixed into the primer and a sponge roller is used.
 It may need to be thinned slightly with water to work with the roller.
 The roller leaves less grooves in the paint than a brush.

 You will remember these awesome tables in the living room